MicrosoftDocs/Viva/Viva/insights/Setup/assign-user-roles.md

 To assign Viva Insights roles to a group, the steps are similar to those for assigning roles to individuals, as described in [Assign Viva Insights roles](#assign-viva-insights-roles).
 In that process, when prompted to select a name, select a group name instead, and then assign a role to the selected group.
 For more details, see [Manage a group in the Microsoft 365 admin center](/microsoft-365/admin/create-groups/manage-groups).

-### Workplace Analytics groups
+### Advanced insights groups

 >[!Note]
->You can assign Workplace Analytics roles to Azure Active Directory security groups.
+>You can assign advanced insights roles to Azure Active Directory security groups.
 For more information about working with this kind of group, see [Manage app and resource access using Azure Active Directory groups](/azure/active-directory/fundamentals/active-directory-manage-groups).

-To assign roles to a group, the steps are similar to those for assigning roles to individuals, as described in [Assign Workplace Analytics roles](#assign-workplace-analytics-roles).
+To assign roles to a group, the steps are similar to those for assigning roles to individuals, as described in [Assign roles](#assign-advanced-insights-roles).
 In that process, when prompted to select a name, select a group name instead, and then assign a role to the selected group.

    ![Select group.](../images/WpA/Use/select-group-b.png)